Tonight my son walked through the door from school, and immediately I knew. He didn’t have to say or do anything. I just knew.

 Then comes the exhaustion — for him and for me.
 He can’t reflect on it because it’s all just too much.
-He just needs to recharge now, as do I. It’s so hard being a mom on the receiving end of the delayed effect because it holds no prisoners, and it doesn’t care who it hurts in the process.
-So I can’t even begin to imagine how it must feel for my son.
+He just needs to recharge now, as do I. It’s so hard for all of us, but I can’t even begin to imagine how it must feel for my son.

 As his mom, I know there would have been telltale signs throughout the day.
 But they’re small clues that can be easily missed, as he would have been largely compliant, so therefore no one would have realized there was any problem.
 But I know as the day progressed, his complexion would have become paler as the energy sapped out of him with each passing hour.

 The can be a common challenge facing many children on the autism spectrum.
 Some children are able to contain their feelings all day at school, with the teacher blissfully unaware there’s a problem.
-However, the stress hormones are slowly building and building inside these kids.
-This creates a Jekyll and Hyde sort of situation that can put incredible pressure on families — especially if teachers don’t understand or believe what the parents are telling them.
+However, the stress hormones are slowly building and building inside.
+This creates a situation that can put incredible pressure on families — especially if teachers don’t understand or believe what the parents are telling them.
 So let’s think about it this way for a minute…

 Imagine yourself as a bottle of pop.
 Your ingredients include autism, sensory processing difficulties, ADHD and a hidden speech and language delay.
 The world’s a confusing place, and your difficulties are largely hidden to the wider world, so not many people understand things from your perspective.